TeachBooks/mirror_teachbook_manual/book/installation-and-setup/organize-team.md

 ## Team
 - Define who's in charge of:
-  - Team organization (administrators)
+  - Team organization (administrators), at least user type 4
-  - Combining content (maintainers)
+  - Combining content (maintainers), at least user type 4
   - Editing and reviewing content (editors)
 - Define how your review process is taking place.
 We advice at least a maintainer reviewing each bit o content.
 - Make sure people identify themselves as one of the user types.
 You should have at least one user type 4 or 5.
 Although this can be a TA, it is advised one of the teachers is comfortable with this user type as well.